Harris County Public Library is working with T-Mobile to provide computers and internet to those in our community who need them.

 How do I schedule an ECF Chromebook Orientation appointment?

-Qualified users will need to be physically present at their orientation appointment within 5 minutes of the start time to receive an ECF Chromebook
+You must attend orientation in-person and must arrive within 5 minutes of the start time of your appointment to receive an ECF Chromebook.

 How many Chromebooks can I get?